TheOdinProject/curriculum/ruby/basics/variables_strings_and_numbers.md

 * Variables
   * What is a variable?
-  * How do you declare a variable?
+  * How do you assign a variable?
+  * what does the `+=` operator do?
   * What are the variable naming conventions?
-  * What are variable Sigils?   # what does this refer to?
-  * what does the `+=` operator do?

 * Strings
   * What is a string?